Yazan-Hamali/LoggingSystem/README.md

-This app build using ABP framework that use DDD patern
+This a web API app (without Angular) build using ABP framework that use DDD patern (only)

 -------------------------------------------------------------
 Features: